k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

   The graph is divided into 2 y-axes, one for read and the other for writes.

 *  **API Calls** - which shows information about the calls that are done into Fabric by your platforms.
-The y-axis on the right shows the count of Api calls' responses that returned as a failure, whereas the y-axis on the left shows the count number of calls.
+The y-axis on the right shows the count of API calls' responses that returned as failures, whereas the y-axis on the left shows the overall count number of calls.
 This gives you an at-a-glance indication of whether the operation and functioning are as expected.

 ### Card Information